Muslim Gurjars: Uttar Pradesh

-In Western Uttar Pradesh Muslim Gujjar are a politically influential community, and they make up a sizable population among other Muslim communities in the region.
+In Western Uttar Pradesh Muslim Gujjar are a politically influential community, and they make up a sizeable population among other Muslim communities in the region.
 They make up a substantial portion of the population in regions like Kairana and Muzaffarnagar, with an estimated 150,000 Muslim Gujjars in the Kairana constituency alone.
 In the Gangoh Assembly constituency they have a population of 57,000.
 While in the Amethi constituency assembly their population share is about 60,000.

 This community has historically been influential in local politics, often rallying behind candidates from their ethnicity, irrespective of their religious identity.
 Despite being a minority in the broader context, Muslim Gujjars in these areas hold a demographic and political sway, particularly in rural settings.

+In the 1931 census, the total population of Gurjars in Uttar Pradesh (United Provinces of Agra and Oudh) state was 3,59,104, of which 72,302 were Muslims, making up 25.62% of the total Gurjar population.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for United Provinces of Agra and Oudh (present-day Uttar Pradesh).